Our Biggest Sale Ever! Up to 50% Off + Free Sleep Mask with Orders $100+

 Thyroid disorders are particularly tough to diagnose as there are no one-size-fits-all symptoms.
 People can have wildly different experiences with the same type of dysfunction, no symptoms at all, or even get diagnosed with both occurring at alternating times.

-But despite these complications, there are a few things that doctors do agree on about the ways in which a thyroid problem may show up.
+With such diverse symptoms, thyroid disorders can be hard to diagnose and manage, but there are a few things that doctors do agree on about the ways in which a thyroid problem may show up.

 • Memory: There’s no reason to panic if you experience a little forgetfulness or decreased concentration, but studies do show that hypothyroidism can have a wide range of effects on cognitive functions.
 If you’re worried that a memory issue may be caused by more than stress or a lack of sleep, don’t be ashamed to ask a friend or a partner if they have noticed any changes.